Nethereum/Nethereum.Docs/docs/contracts/deploying.md

 # Create and deploy a smart contract to Ethereum

 The first step to be able to interact with any contract is to deploy it to the Ethereum chain.

 ## Videos

 These are two videos that can take you through all the steps, one in the classic windows, visual studio environment and another in a cross platform mac and visual studio code.

 ### Windows, Visual Studio, .Net 451 Video
-This video takes you through the steps of creating the a smart contract, compilet it, start a private chain and deploy it using Nethereum.
+This video takes you through the steps of creating a smart contract, compile it, start a private chain and deploy it using Nethereum.

 [![Smart contracts, private test chain and deployment to Ethereum with Nethereum](http://img.youtube.com/vi/4t5Z3eX59k4/0.jpg)](http://www.youtube.com/watch?v=4t5Z3eX59k4 "Smart contracts, private test chain and deployment to Ethereum with Nethereum")